xmatters/pyxmatters/README.md

 * `sudo pip3 install --upgrade --force-reinstall pyxmatters`

 ## Quick Start
-For a quick start sample file, see [sample](sample/) source directory
+For a quick start sample file, see the [sample](sample/) source directory

 ## Working Projects
 For implementation in a working project see: https://github.com/matthewhenry1/integrator_py